calebephrem/unique-custom-id/README.md

 UCID runs independently without any dependencies — just pure JavaScript magic ✨.
 It uses Fisher-Yates Shuffle, Crypto etc.

-**If you use the default options, even if you generate a BILLION IDs PER SECOND, you'd need trillions of years to have a meaningful chance of a collision.** You don't believe me?
+**If you use the default options, even if you generate 1 BILLION IDs PER SECOND, you'd need trillions of years to have a meaningful chance of a collision**.
+Sounds unbelievable?
+Let’s do the math:

 ### Collision Probability of Secure Random 32-Character ID (Base36)